 She was panicking, the last thing Archer had wanted.
 Desperate to calm her down, he went to where she stood and raised up on his back legs.
-Pinning her to the door, he licked her neck and face, trying to tickle her and make her laugh.
+Pinning her to the door, he licked her, trying to tickle her and make her laugh.

 “Stop it!” she said, dodging his tongue even as she giggled.
 He’d never heard her giggle before, and he chuffed at the sound, amused.
 He let his head rest on her shoulder for a moment, then got down.
 She was laughing now, still shaking but no longer completely freaked out as she grabbed the phone off the nightstand and dialed.

 “Daddy?
 I’m bringing you a cat.”